-Overall, this compilation highlights that only few dinocyst taxa are found everywhere, which could imply their limited use as tracers of past global environmental conditions on their own.
+Overall, this compilation highlights that only few dinocyst taxa are found everywhere, which could imply their limited use as tracers of past global environmental conditions if used just individually.
 However, it is worth noting that their relative abundance is often related to specific oceanographic conditions as discussed in de Vernal et al. (2011), Zonneveld et al. (2013), Mudie et al. (2017) and de Vernal et al. (2018).
-The process morphology of Operculodinium centrocarpum sensu Wall and Dale 1966 and Lingulodinium machaerophorum is also very variable and correlates in some basins with temperature and/salinity (e.g., Mertens et al., 2009, 2012; Jansson et al.,2014; Gurdebeke et al., 2018).
+The process morphology of Operculodinium centrocarpum sensu Wall and Dale 1966 and Lingulodinium machaerophorum is also very variable and correlates in some basins with temperature and/or salinity (e.g., Mertens et al., 2009, 2012b; Jansson et al.,2014; Gurdebeke et al., 2018).
 The case of the Operculodinium centrocarpum sensu Wall and Dale 1966 is very interesting as the relationship between process length and salinity shows strong positive correlation in the Baltic Sea and the opposite in the North Pacific (Mertens et al. 2009).
+This phenomenon can now be explained by cryptic speciation in Protoceratium reticulatum (a name of the motile stage for Operculodinium centrocarpum sensu Wall and Dale 1966) that was proposed by Mertens et al. (2012a) and supported by molecular evidence recently reported by Wang et al. (2019).
 Similarly, in low salinity seas, high variability of process development in Spiniferites cruciformis and the cyst of Gonyaulax baltica may be weakly correlated with surface salinity (Ellegaard et al. 2002; Mudie et al., 2002).

 3.2 Northern latitude taxa

 This compilation generally confirms previous studies on the distribution of taxa restricted to the Northern Hemisphere although it also has raised some questions with regards to the true occurrence of some species.
 Figure 2 shows that overall there is a greater diversity of dinocyst taxa in the Northern Hemisphere compared to the Southern Hemisphere, despite the relatively smaller area encompassed by the northern oceans.
 However, there is a greater number of samples in the Northern Hemisphere (3019) compared to the Southern Hemisphere (617).
-In both hemispheres, there is a strong decrease in dinocyst diversity poleward of about 50o N latitude, this decline being steepest in the Southern Hemisphere where it corresponds to the outer margin of the drift ice zone (see Mudie, 1992; text-fig. 5).
+In both hemispheres, there is a strong decrease in dinocyst diversity poleward of about 50o latitude, this decline being steepest in the Southern Hemisphere where it corresponds to the outer margin of the drift ice zone (see Mudie, 1992; text-fig. 5).

-Within these northern latitude taxa, only few species occur in relative high abundances north of 40ºN, such as Echinidinium karaense, cyst of Polykrikos sp. arctic morphology (previously assigned to Polykrikos quadratus), which are observed in most oceans.
+Within these northern latitude taxa, only few species occur in relative high abundances north of 40ºN, such as Echinidinium karaense, cyst of Polykrikos sp. arctic morphology (previously assigned to Polykrikos quadratus and now excluded from the order Gymnodiniales (Potvin et al., 2018)), which are observed in most oceans.
 Islandinium cezare, Echinidinium zonneveldiae, Trinovantedinium variabile, Spiniferites elongatus, Achomosphaera andalousiense, Nematosphaeropsis rigida, Spiniferites sp. granular type, Cyst type A (possibly cyst of Protoperidinium fukuyoi (Mertens et al., 2013)), and cyst of Scrippsiella trifida can also be characterised as strictly northern hemisphere taxa, with no occurrence south of 15ºN.